the-events-calendar/the-events-calendar/readme.txt

 = [4.0.3] unreleased =

 * Tweak - Adjust single-event.php template to allow the "Time" title and content to be filterable
-* Fix - Resolved issue with an overly escaped Event Category edit URL that prevented editing categories
+* Fix - Resolved issue with an overly escaped Event Category edit URL that prevented editing categories (Thanks to Ian for the first report of this issue!)
-* Fix - Fixed issue where clicking on columns on the Events listed in the Admin Dashboard were ALWAYS sorted by Event start/end date before sorting by the column selected
+* Fix - Fixed issue where clicking on columns on the Events listed in the Admin Dashboard were ALWAYS sorted by Event start/end date before sorting by the column selected (Cheers to Corrado for bringing this to our attention!)

 = [4.0.2] 2015-12-16 =